-5.2.
+5.1.
 Adult Fish Ladders.

-- 5.2.1.1.
+- 5.1.1.1.
 When possible, operate ladders to be dewatered at reduced flow for at least 24 hours, but not more than 96 hours prior to dewatering.
-Reduced flow is defined as less than criterion operation, but more than orifice flow. - 5.2.1.2.
-The project biologist will assure that fish rescue equipment is available, and will coordinate to ensure adequate numbers of personnel will be available to move fish out of the dewatered ladder. - 5.2.1.3.
+Reduced flow is defined as less than criterion operation, but more than orifice flow. - 5.1.1.2.
+The project biologist will assure that fish rescue equipment is available, and will coordinate to ensure adequate numbers of personnel will be available to move fish out of the dewatered ladder. - 5.1.1.3.
 Project personnel will install head gates to shut down ladder flow.
-Where possible, a flushing flow of 1-2" will be maintained in the ladder until fish are rescued. - 5.2.1.4.
+Where possible, a flushing flow of 1-2" will be maintained in the ladder until fish are rescued.

+- 5.1.1.4.
 The project biologist or alternate Corps fish personnel will oversee fish rescue when the ladders are dewatered.
 The project biologist will invite fish agency and/or tribal biologists to participate in the dewatering activities.
 Captured fish will then be transported to the forebay or tailwater, depending on the fish life stage (adults to forebay, juveniles to tailrace), for release.
-If a ladder is dewatered in the spring or summer, steelhead kelts should be released into the tailrace.
+If a ladder is dewatered in the spring or summer, steelhead kelts should be released into the tailrace. - 5.1.1.5.
+Orifice blocking devices, which are placed in the lower-most weirs to prevent fish from re-ascending the dewatered portion of the adult fishway, shall have ropes attached to them by project operations and be tied off to fishway railings.
+The blocking devices shall be removed just before the fishway is returned to service.
+These devices will be noted on the pre-water-up checklist maintained by project fish biologists.
+This will prevent the orifice blocks from being unintentionally left in place following fishway water-up.